REFLECTING ON WHAT REAL SUCCESS IS

 My friend's statement prompted me to question my own ideas of what success is.
 To what standards do I hold myself?
 Who selected them?
 What does it mean to succeed in life?
 Are the values of our culture, my values?
 What do I consider success to be?

+The idea of success and having standards seems interwoven.
 In these times, we must be the heroes of our own lives, which means setting standards to abide by--in our work, and most importantly, in how we treat and relate to one another and ourselves, which always reflects outward.

 All other attributes aside, including having money, how we treated others will more than likely be the main way we are remembered.